Getting Used To Contact Lenses Is Challenging For First Timers

 Work Up to a Full Day

-You don’t have to jump into the deep end by wearing your contacts for fifteen hours straight the first day.
+You don’t have to jump into the deep end by wearing each contact lens for fifteen hours straight the first day.
 It’s okay if you can only last a few hours the first time you wear contacts.
 Take them out when they start to bother you, and try to increase the amount of time you wear them the next day.
 Your eyes will gradually adjust to the contacts and you’ll eventually be able to wear them all day with no problem.

 Go Back to the Drawing Board